 Chronicle Season of Sharing Fund

-Thanks to the support from the Chronicle Season of Sharing Fund, the REFB continues to provide a vital nutritional safety net to 82,000 of our low-income neighbors facing hunger.
+Thanks to the ongoing support from the Chronicle Season of Sharing Fund, the REFB provides a vital nutritional safety net to 82,000 of our low-income neighbors facing hunger in our community.

 George H. Sandy Foundation

 Thanks to support from the George H. Sandy Foundation, the REFB provides up to 25 pounds of vitamin-rich fresh produce, perishable and non-perishable proteins and healthy staple foods to over 800 low-income families, including approximately 1,800 children each week through our Farm to Family School Pantry program.
 Weekly distributions are located at eight high-need elementary schools in Sonoma County and one in Lake County.

 (Grant period: December 15, 2016 – December 14, 2017)

 Thanks to the support of Kaiser Permanente Northern California Community Benefit Programs, the REFB will provide fresh fruits and vegetables, healthy proteins and wholesome staple foods rich in iron and vitamin C, along with nutrition education, to low-income families with children (0-6) through the Megan Furth Harvest Pantry.
 This program promotes family well-being while addressing hunger and the diet-related health conditions of obesity and anemia.

 (Grant period: July 1, 2017 – June 30, 2018)

 St. Joseph Health Community Partnership Fund – Emergency Food and Shelter Initiative

 Thanks to the support of St. Joseph Health Community Partnership Fund – Emergency Food and Shelter Initiative, the REFB will provide approximately 25 pounds of nutritious, vitamin-rich, fresh produce and supplemental foods to anyone in need in our community through more than 30 Produce Pantry distributions.